veronloz/ATS-Docker/README.md

       - webserver4
       - webserver5
 ```
 In here, `ngix` is being mounted.
 It's defined with the hostname `LoadBalancer`.
-The volume used the local file `ngix.conf` and the `FrontendNet` network to comunicate with the webservers.
+The volume used the local file `ngix.conf` and the `FrontendNet` network to communicate with the webservers.
 Once more, the `depends_on` option ensures that the web servers are started before the Nginx container.

 ```yaml